Adams State Grizzlies

 The Adams State Grizzlies are the athletic teams that represent Adams State University, located in Alamosa, Colorado, in NCAA Division II intercollegiate sports.
-The Grizzlies compete as members of the Rocky Mountain Athletic Conference for all 19 varsity sports.
+The Grizzlies compete as members of the Rocky Mountain Athletic Conference for all 18 varsity sports.

+Adams State adopted the Grizzlies nickname in the spring of 1996.
+The school's athletic teams were known as the Indians from the mid-1920s until November 1995.